 Writer's Mafungo

-The Writer’s Mafungo is a unique opportunity for scholars whose work emphasizes a broad spectrum of backgrounds and communities to experience an interdisciplinary and intense writing space.
+The Writer’s Mafungo is a unique opportunity for MSU scholars whose scholarly endeavors emphasize a broad spectrum of communities to experience a welcoming, interdisciplinary and intense writing space.
 Mafungo is a Swahili word meaning “retreat”.
-The 3- day experience is meant to provide a mutually supportive and challenging context away from campus and daily life enabling unfettered but dense writing time.
-Writers must have a project in mind, and a set of achievable writing goals for each day of the experience.
-Additional experiences that enhance writing outcomes will be provided on site.
+The 3-day experience is meant to provide a mutually supportive and challenging context away from campus and daily life, enabling unfettered but dense writing time.
+Writers must have a project in mind and a set of achievable writing goals for each day of the experience.
+Additional experiences that enhance writing outcomes will be provided on-site.

 The participants are held accountable by one another in daily roundtables.
-The roundtables are supportive but also challenging mentoring and peer mentoring sessions.
-Each day participants revisit goals and revise them as necessary.
-The retreat also includes mindfulness training and writing coaching.
+The roundtables offer both supportive and challenging mentoring and peer mentoring sessions.
+Each day, participants revisit goals and revise them as necessary.
+The retreat also includes writing perspective and practice sessions, as well as access to expert national consultants.
 In addition, participants will attend a follow-up session occurring in early fall to determine the completion and outcome of the project, and to reconnect with the group.

 Venue: